Lifestyle & Culture

 For countless others it’s the most romantic of reasons: amore! amour! liebe!

-• Before they consciously uncoupled, Gwyneth Paltrow lived in London for 10 years with her British (now-ex) husband Chris Martin for 10 years.
+• Before they consciously uncoupled, Gwyneth Paltrow lived in London for 10 years with her British (now-ex) husband Chris Martin.

 Gwen Stefani moved to London with her British (now-ex) husband Gavin Rossdale.